xing/jungle/README.md

 - Answering questions on issues
 - Improving documentation

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant code](http://contributor-covenant.org/) of conduct.

+### Contributor License Agreement

+Contributions to this project must be accompanied by a Contributor License Agreement.
+You (or your employer) retain the copyright to your contribution, this simply gives us permission to use and redistribute your contributions as part of the project.
+Find the agreement [here][XING CLA] and head over to [the contributors page][contributors] and find a XING employee to contact for further instructions.

+You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

+[XING CLA]: docs/XING_CLAv2.md